Kalaiz/ANU-GPA/README.md

    + Feature to activate and deactivate scale effect animation
    + UI Changes to permutation activity and  changes to the naming convention of files and other Resources.
    + Permutation test.
-   + Storage functionality UI,but failed to link it up due to time constraint & workloads.
+   + Storage functionality UI,but failed to link it up due to time constraint & uneven workloads.
 [Proof;The adjacent commits can be loooked upon as well.](https://gitlab.cecs.anu.edu.au/u6555407/assignapp2019s1/commit/e47c4793dd80cba563410a92ff906df163b1908a)

 ## App Overview